ARE YOUR STUDENT LOANS CAUSING YOU STRESS? SPEAK TO A BANKRUPTCY LAWYER IN SAN JOSE, CALIFORNIA

-It is no secret that student loans can definitely quickly overtake one’s bank account and can even cause them to go bankrupt.
+It is no secret that student loans can quickly overtake one’s bank account and can even cause them to go bankrupt.
 When filing for bankruptcy, you need an attorney who will make sure to thoroughly guide you through the process so you can start fresh with your finances.

 One common misconception about filing for bankruptcy is student loans are exempt from discharge.
 The courts do have the power to reduce or even eliminate your student loans if they find the loans create an undue hardship.

-If you were to continue paying for the student loans but won’t be able to maintain a minimum standard of living for California, you may receive a discharge of debts.
+If you were to continue paying for student loans but won’t be able to maintain a minimum standard of living for California, you may receive a discharge of debts.
 If you make enough money to maintain that living standard on top of student loans, it’ll be harder to be discharged.

-With the courts, they will be more likely to discharge your student loans if your financial hardships were unlikely to improve in the foreseeable future.
+When dealing with the courts, they will be more likely to discharge your student loans if your financial hardships were unlikely to improve in the foreseeable future.
 Temporary financial hardship could be a drought for a farmer, a downturn in your prospective industry, or a physical illness.

-The courts will definitely be looking at your previous invoices for paying your student loans.
+The courts will be looking at your previous invoices for paying your student loans.
 If you’ve been making good-faith efforts to repay your loans, you’ll have higher chances of having them discharged.
 To see where you stand, call me today to schedule a consultation.